11notes/RTFM/linux/container/image/rootless.md

 Current: =
 ```

 As you can see, root has many Linux caps, while the user 1000 has none, just like it should be.
-So why does root in a container, and isolated namespace, have any capabilities at all?
+So why does root in a container, an isolated namespace, have any capabilities at all?
 Well, Docker and other container orchestrations ship with **default capabilities** for each container.
 Why is it done that way?
 Because most of the capabilities are needed for an app running inside the container, but most does not mean all, and herein lies the issue with root inside a container.

 Why give an app that runs inside the container [cap_net_raw]( https://man7.org/linux/man-pages/man7/capabilities.7.html) if it does not need that functionality?
 Well that’s exactly what you are doing if you execute the container as root.
 It get’s even worse if you copy/pasted some random compose.yml that contains for whatever reason the ```privileged: true``` flag.
 With this flag enabled, root within the container can assign itself **all capabilities** including the ones to access the host from within the container.
 If you execute said container as a user, not root, this is not possible, even though this flag was present.